Emmotes/ic_spoilers/docs/season_7.md

 {
     "id": 711,
     "name": "Flurry of Brushes",
-    "description": "The weather clears and D'hani flings sharpened paint brushes at five random enemies dealing damage and applying paint.", "long_description": "The weather clears and D'hani pulls a quiver of sharpened paint brushes from her robes and flings them out at five random enemies.
+    "description": "The weather clears and D'hani flings sharpened paint brushes at five random enemies, dealing damage and applying paint.", "long_description": "The weather clears and D'hani pulls a quiver of sharpened paint brushes from her robes and flings them out at five random enemies.
 They deal damage and apply D'hani's paints to all enemies they hit.", "graphic_id": 11656,
     "target": "random",